 “Advances in innovation and technology are helping to enhance the industry’s competitiveness,” adds Mr. Allsopp.
 “Emerging and disruptive technologies such as drones, automation and Artificial Intelligence (AI) are presenting both opportunities and challenges to the sector.

 “For example, drones are extremely effective in collecting spatial information, both surface and underground, and we’re seeing their application become more widespread.
 Machine learning AI and 3D mapping are other ways our clients are improving the efficiency of their operations.
 But these techniques generate huge data sets that can obscure trends and overwhelm people and systems.

 “As a result of automation, we are also seeing a boost in safety as well as health outcomes.
 Autonomous drills reduce the health risks associated with dust, noise and vibration while autonomous trucks are reducing worker hazards, driver fatigue and human error.”

 Solutions in Real Life

 Mr. Allsopp continues, “Our collaborative work with clients is what leads to successful outcomes.
 Upgrading the Rolleston coal handling facility and upgrades to the Matraville gypsum handling and storage system are two recent examples that demonstrate the benefits in working closely together so that clients can determine the right solutions that fit their needs, now and into the future.”

-From 9-11 July, 2019, you can find Mr. Allsopp at the 13th International Conference on Bulk Materials, Storage, Handling and Transportation in the Gold Coast presenting two papers, each written in collaboration with the associated client, WSP colleagues and peer-reviewed:
+From 9-11 July, 2019, you can find Mr. Allsopp presenting two papers at the 13th International Conference on Bulk Materials, Storage, Handling and Transportation in the Gold Coast.
+Upgrading Rolleston Coal Handling Facility and Upgrading the Matraville Gypsum Handling and Storage System were each written in collaboration with the associated client, WSP colleagues and peer-reviewed.

 Click here to find out more about WSP’s services for Resources and Industry.